 Tanzania

 Mawenzi is the other peak on Kilimanjaro, the one most people never see up close.
-While Uhuru gets the crowds, Mawenzi rises to 16,893 feet as a jagged volcanic plug on Kilimanjaro’s eastern shoulder.
+While Uhuru gets the crowds, Mawenzi rises to 16,893 feet on Kilimanjaro’s eastern shoulder, the deeply eroded remnant of one of the massif’s three volcanic cones.
 It is a technical climb requiring rock skills and route-finding, with no maintained trail to its summit.
 The peak’s eroded spires and deep gullies give it a character entirely different from the smooth glacial dome of Kibo next door.

 This map captures that contrast in the contour lines.
 Where Kibo’s topography flows in broad, gentle arcs, Mawenzi’s lines fracture into tight, angular patterns that reflect the peak’s broken volcanic architecture.
 The steep ravines on the eastern face compress into near-vertical bands of elevation, while the saddle connecting Mawenzi to Kibo stretches out in a wide, high-altitude plateau above 14,000 feet.